chilleo/ALPHA/README.md

 <img src="https://user-images.githubusercontent.com/25121486/30996748-a3291af8-a488-11e7-8389-4fd4515b64f4.png" alt="D-Statistic" width="400">

 For more information on the D Statistic and what it outputs, see the [D Statistic](#d-statistic) section above.

+## Frequently Asked Questions

+Q: Any click in a text box in the main window of the software leads to the following comment in the terminal:
+*****2018-01-04 10:53:15.808 Python[89398:f07] unlockFocus called too many time.*****
+Is this an error?

+A: No. This is currently a known issue with the PyQt GUI software.
+It is a harmless message without any effect on ALPHA and can safely be ignored.

 ## Contributors
 - [Chabrielle Allen](https://github.com/chaballen)